litespeedtech/lscache_wp/litespeed-cache/readme.txt

 NOTICE: The rewrite rules created by this plugin must be copied to the Load Balancer.

 = Where are the cached files stored? =

 The actual cached pages are stored and managed by LiteSpeed Servers.

 Nothing is stored on the PHP side.

 = Does LiteSpeed Cache for WordPress work with OpenLiteSpeed? =

-The support is currently in beta.
-It should work, but is not fully tested.
+Yes it can work well with OpenLiteSpeed.
 As well, any settings changes that require modifying the .htaccess file requires a server restart.

 = Is WooCommerce supported? =